 Two horns sprout above his head and his eyes gaze hypnotically.

-Sagua la grande is the place where the largest number of sightings of this animal have been reported, specifically in the area aroundaña to the Laguna de Hoyuelos.
+Sagua la Grande is the place where the greatest number of sightings of this animal have been reported, specifically in the area surrounding the Hoyuelos Lagoon.

 Myth and caution